“I appeal to you LIONS, will you not constitute yourselves KNIGHTS of the BLIND in this crusade against darkness?”

 The Lions Clubs of Western Australia together with the Foundation, through hard work, generosity and determination set out to end debilitating eye disease and blindness.
 This goal gathered momentum, and in 1983 under the guidance of Professor Constable the now internationally renowned Lions Eye Institute (LEI) was created.

 In 2009, following the retirement of Professor Ian Constable from the role, Professor David Mackey, who is recognised as a world authority on the genetics of eye disease, was appointed Managing Director of the LEI.
+He held this position until the end of 2018 and was succeeded by Professor Bill Morgan, the current Managing Director.

 Today the Lions Eye Institute is recognized as the most advanced eye institution in the Southern Hemisphere, seeing over 50,000 patients and performing close to 4,000 major eye operations annually.